-Under FIPPA, university faculty and staff are prohibited from discussing, changing or divulging a student’s personal information (including grades, class attendance and information about course progress) with anyone other than the student.
+Under FIPPA, university faculty and staff are prohibited from discussing, changing or divulging a student or applicant’s personal information (including grades, class attendance, information about course progress, and application status) with anyone other than the student.

 FIPPA allows communication with family members when there are serious concerns about a student’s health or safety, including illness or injury.

-Speak with your student about how involved they want you to be and respect their choices.
+Speak with your student or applicant about how involved they want you to be and respect their choices.

 If possible, try to maintain open communication with your student so that you are kept up-to-date with what they are doing.
 Establish an information-sharing arrangement you are both comfortable with.

 Students are not able to give blanket permission for faculty or staff to share personal information with a parent or other third party with the exception of invoicing and account summary information (if proxy access has been given to the individual in LORIS).

 Faculty and staff cannot share personal information about a student with anyone other than the student.
 This includes grades, attendance and student progress.